-Most of leading causes of death in the U.S. are ones you hear about all of the time: heart disease, diabetes, cancer, and Alzheimer’s.
+Most of the leading causes of death in the U.S. are ones you hear about all the time: heart disease, diabetes, cancer, and Alzheimer’s.
 Ones that aren’t so lethal are a lot less familiar.
 While deadly diseases certainly deserve the attention they get, there are plenty of other diseases out there that affect a lot more people than you realize.
 And just because they’re less likely to claim your life doesn’t mean they’re a walk in the park.
 Ready to learn more?
 Check out these seven surprisingly common diseases.

 1. Periodontal disease